krvikash35/git-issue-stats/README.md

 #Explanation
-There is one module('app') which has one controller('GitRepoController'). this controller has 2 method 'getOpenIssue(gitRepoURL)' and 'countOpenIssueByCreateDate(openIssues, fromInMilli, toInMilli)'
+There is one module('app') which has one controller('GitRepoController'). this controller has 1 main method 'getGitRepoOI(gitRepoURL)' and few others as helper.

-getOpenIssue(gitRepoURL)
-This function grab the git repository URL entered by user, and make webservice api request to github for openIssues.
-It also show a waiting-spinner until response comes.
-Depending on error or success response proper msg is shown.
-This function internally call 'countOpenIssueByCreateDate(openIssues, fromInMilli, toInMilli)' to get all required stats.
+getGitRepoOI(gitRepoURL)
+This is the main function..that calls helper function in order.. getGitRepoOIApiURL()--> getGitRepoOILastPageNo-->getGitRepoOIByPage()-->getGitRepoOICount()

+getGitRepoOIApiURL(gitRepoURL)
+This method takes the gitRepo url(either just repoUrl or repoIssueURL), parse and format as appropriate and return repo open issue api url.

+getGitRepoOILastPageNo(headerLink)
+This method extract the header to check, if data is spread over more than one page, and return the last pageNo

+getGitRepoOIByPage(totalPage, gitRepoURL)
+Git send reponse as pagination.
+So this method, collect and return all the open-issue off all page for given url.

-countOpenIssueByCreateDate(openIssues, fromInMilli, toInMilli)
+getGitRepoOICount(openIssues, fromInMilli, toInMilli)
-This function return the count of open issue within given time, from and to date should be in MilliSecond.
+This method returns the count statistic of openIssue(Number of issues created) in given timeframe.
+It accept to and from date in MilliSecond.

 #improvement